danf425/InSpec_Local/README.md

   it { should be_listening }
 end
 ```
-Remove `, skip` in the example tests if you want

 7. `kitchen verify centos`

-8. Add extra content and save:  `code recipes/default.rb`
+8. Add content to default.rb so that we can begin seeing chef infra in action:  `recipes/default.rb`
 ```
 package 'httpd' do
     action :install